TarodBOFH/tarodbofh.github.io/_posts/2018-11-11-Kotlin-Elvis-operator-is-not-a-ternary.md

 template: post
 title: Kotlin Elvis operator is not a ternary
 date: 2018-11-11
+tagline: What do you think this statement will out?
 excerpt: >-
-   What do you think this statement will out?
+    Last week, I was late at work and as soon as I entered the room, some coworkers shouted:
+    “Hey, over here, we’ve found a bug in Kotlin!”
 categories:
   - Software Engineering
 tags: